DanielePassabi/BDT_Project_2021/README.md

 ### *How to start (end user)*

-To the end-user it is simply required to run the respcetive file exe.
-This wil open a window were some company and tender information need to be specified.
+To the end-user it is simply required to run the respective file exe.
+This will open a window were some company and tender information need to be specified.
 Once done this, it is enough to click on the *Get prediction* button and the prediction for the most likely tender winner will be displayed.

 ### *How to start (developer) BLEAH* - DANI NO ME GUSTA, CI PENSO DOPO

 The application runs autonomously after the execution of the proper exe file.
-Nevertheless, data have to be updated montlhy.
+Nevertheless, data have to be updated monthly.

 - tenders data are updated monthly
 - they are uploaded in the MySQL database
 - the prediction model is trained also on the new data
-- the application is updatated and issued (?)
+- the application is updated and released to the user

 ### *Python requirements*